grab/engineering-blog/_posts/2018-11-23-chaos-engineering.md

 ## Background

 To everyday users, Grab is an app to book a ride, order food, or make a payment.
 To engineers, Grab is a distributed system of many services that interact via remote procedure call (RPC), sometimes called a microservice architecture.
-Hundreds of Grab services run on thousands of machines with engineers making changes every day.
+Hundreds of Grab services run on thousands of machines with engineers making changes everyday.
 In such a complex setup, things can always go wrong.
 Fortunately, many of the Grab app’s internal services are not critical for user actions like booking a car.
 For example, bookmarks that recall the user’s previous destination add user value, but if they don’t work, the user should still enjoy a reasonable user experience.

 Partial availability of services is not without risk.
 Engineers must have an alternative plan if something goes wrong when making RPC calls against non-critical services.
 If the contingency strategy is not implemented correctly, non-critical service problems can lead to an outage.